ForestAdmin/documentation/how-tos/setup/flatten-nested-fields-mongodb.md

 This feature is available from `forest-express-mongoose@8.1.0`‌
 {% endhint %}

-## Why flatten nested fields? <a href="#why-flattening-nested-fields" id="why-flattening-nested-fields"></a>
+## Why flatten nested fields?

 Forest Admin introspects your data structure recursively, so _**nested fields**_ (object in object) are detected at any level deep.‌

-By default, Forest Admin will use [JSON widgets](https://docs.forestadmin.com/documentation/reference-guide/fields/customize-your-fields/edit-widgets#json-editor) to show and edit this type of data.‌
+By default, Forest Admin will use [JSON widgets](https://docs.forestadmin.com/user-guide/collections/customize-your-fields/edit-widgets#json-editor) to show and edit this type of data.‌

 In order to be able to display each field separately, you can flatten the sub-document.‌

 ![](<../../.gitbook/assets/image (529) (1).png>)

-## Configuring the fields to flatten <a href="#configuring-the-fields-to-flatten" id="configuring-the-fields-to-flatten"></a>
+## Configuring the fields to flatten

 {% hint style="info" %}
 Any flattening configuration will not affect your database structure, but only in-app data representation